ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

 * Do not run large numbers of very short (less than a minute) jobs.
 * Terminate interactive or Open OnDemand session when no longer in use.
 Idle sessions may be canceled without warning.
 * Avoid workflows that generate numerous (thousands) of files as these put great stress on the shared filesystem.
-* Artifical extension of scratch file expiration is forbidden without explicit approval from the YCRC.
+* Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
 Please [purchase storage](/data/#purchase-additional-storage) if you need additional longer term storage.

 ## Group Allocations